ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * REQ28: Specify and register the identifier of newly defined semantics for binary scopes (see {{sec-extended-scope}}).

-* REQ29: Sort newly defined parameters according to the same categorization defined in {{params}}.
+* REQ29: Categorize newly defined parameters according to the same criteria of {{params}}.

 * REQ30: Define whether Clients must, should or may support the conditional parameters defined in {{params}}, and under which circumstances.